 I recently watched this TED talk by BCG Managing Director, Yves Morieux; “How too many rules at work keep you from getting things done.”
 Morieux talks about how, in an endless search for the “holy trinity” of more clarity, more accountability and more measurement within organisations, these same organisations find themselves becoming less and less productive.
 He argues that organisations should shift their focus away from compliance and towards cooperation, reducing the reliance on middle officers and coordinators that take up resources but don’t add requisite value.

-His views got me thinking on organisational structure, culture and process.
+His views got me thinking about organisational structure, culture and process.
 Morieux’s point is hard to argue with, but if integrating this type of mentality was simple then it probably wouldn’t need to be discussed.
 Avoiding compliance entirely isn’t a perfect solution, but we can all agree that more productivity is good.
-So how can this co-operative approach be instituted in businesses?
+So how can this cooperative approach be instituted in businesses?

 Clarity, accountability and measurement are the three key points that Morieux highlights as sticking points for productivity.
 These are terms that are probably as familiar to those reading this as they are to me, as most in the business world are always looking to find new ways to gain clarity, create accountability and measure performance.
 These are universally accepted as being good things.
-When we have clarity, we understand what is going on at all times.
+When we have clarity, we always understand what is going on.
 When we have accountability, we know who is responsible and thus who to go to in order to gain that clarity.
-When we have measurement, we are better able to optimise the performance of our organisation.
+When we have measurements, we are better able to optimise the performance of our organisation.

 If you found this insight interesting and enjoyed reading this, don’t forget to follow us on LinkedIn to keep up with all of our latest articles.

-For more ideas on how to be more productive, please read How To Stay Productive When In Between Jobs.
+For more ideas on being more productive, please read How To Stay Productive When In Between Jobs.